Francis-Calingo/CATEGORICAL-SOCIOECONOMIC-DATA-ANALYSIS-OF-CANADIAN-REGIONS/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, the following recommendations for relevant parties (i.e., local governments) have been formulated:

 * There is a strong causal relationship between out-migration and educational attainment levels.
 It could be due to the fact that people are leaving for better educational opportunities (i.e., post-secondary education) and not returning.
 Of course, we would not expect communities from every census division to advocate for the construction of large-scale colleges or universities in their territories, but other measures could be considered: